 The injured party should only consider accepting a settlement made during mediation or the back-and-forth negotiation process, when the defendant or insurer has made an offer that covers any medical or property expenses as well as provides reasonable compensation for the non-monetary losses.4 Accepting a settlement offer not only allows for recovery, but it simultaneously bars any other form of future recovery, which means that determining whether or not to accept a settlement offer should not be a decision made in haste, but should be done through a complete comparison and calculation of all losses.5 There are general tips on how to analyze a settlement including not accepting the initial negotiation offer as it is usually substantially lower than the damages sustained; the importance of conducting an investigation to evaluate your own claim’s worth and strength which includes lost future wages, lost earning capacity, and any permanent damages such as scarring or disability; need to review your own insurance policy, police reports, and medical records; including out of pocket expenses such as mileage to and from the doctor, getting car repair estimates, and buying prescriptions; and considering the role of liability in your claim including the presence of comparative negligence.6 Following these tips prior to receiving settlement offers, will allow you to have a reasonable expectation during negotiations and mediation, but will also give you an idea of when to accept or reject an offer.

-If you have been involved in a car accident, settlement offers may arise during the course of a personal injury claim or it is important to discuss the circumstances of your injury with an experienced auto accident attorney who can help to protect your legal rights and interests.
-To contact a personal injury attorney for a free consultation please feel free to call the The Bruning Law Firm trial attorneys at 314-735-8100.
+If you have been involved in a car accident, settlement offers may arise during the course of a personal injury claim.
+It is important to discuss the circumstances of your injury with an experienced auto accident attorney who can help to protect your legal rights and interests.
+To contact our personal injury attorneys for a free consultation please feel free to call The Bruning Law Firm trial attorneys at 314-735-8100.